CLubs & Groups

 Membership is free and includes the use of a motorised scooter, the only charge being a modest handling fee for each ramble and admission charges when required.

-Monday Walks take place on the 2nd and 4th Mondays of each month throughout the year , these walks are 5-6 miles in length and the walkers are predominantly retired.
+Monday walks take place throughout the year on the second and fourth Mondays of each month; these are around five miles long and participants are mainly retired.

 Mrs Eunice Shaw